radio0but/IceWatch/README.md

 We encourage community forks if you'd like to adapt the project for broader use!

+In the meantime, if you want to translate IceWatch manually, here are the files where most user-facing text is defined:

+- Frontend HTML/JS: located in `src/main/resources/static/`
+- Server-rendered pages: see `StaticPageController.java`
+- Default appearance text (titles, messages): can be edited directly through the admin dashboard

+You can duplicate and translate these manually while we work on a future internationalization system.

 > 📝 *Note: The current documentation and UI are only available in French for now.*

 ❤️ Made by Marc-André Legault 2025 — Supporting open-source pedagogy at Cégep Rosemont.